Introduction

 David Schottenstein was caught by the Securities and Exchange Commission (SEC) after they investigated his trading activity.
 The SEC found that Schottenstein had made trades based on information he had obtained from a confidential source.

-3. What was the outcome of the insider trading charges against David Schottenstein?
+3. What was the result of the insider exchanging charges against David Schottenstein?

-In August 2019, David Schottenstein agreed to pay a penalty of $4.4 million in connection with the insider trading charges.
-He was also banned from serving as an officer or director of a public company for five years.
+In August 2019, David Schottenstein consented to suffer a consequence of $4.4 million regarding the insider exchange charges.
+He was likewise prohibited from filling in as an official or overseer of a public organization for a long time.

-4. What penalties can David Schottenstein face for insider trading?
+4. What punishments could David Schottenstein look for insider exchanging at any point?

-Answer: Depending on the severity of the case and the evidence against him, David Schottenstein could face civil and/or criminal penalties.
-If convicted, he may be subject to fines, prison time, and other sanctions.
+Contingent upon the seriousness of the argument and the proof against him, David Schottenstein could confront common and additional criminal punishments.
+Whenever sentenced, he might be liable to fines, jail time, and different approvals.

-5. What defenses are available to David Schottenstein?
+5. What guards are accessible to David Schottenstein?

-Answer: David Schottenstein may be able to raise a defense of lack of knowledge or lack of intent.
-He could also argue that he did not benefit from the non-public information or that the information was not material.
+David Schottenstein might have the option to raise a safeguard of absence of information or lack of aim.
+He could contend that he didn’t profit from the non-public data or that the data was not material.